nlgranger/SeqTools/docs/tutorial.rst

     See :func:`add_cache` for a simple form of caching mechanism.

-If the transformation is slow to compute and/or the sequence is large, lazy evaluation can dramatically reduce the delay to obtain any individual results.
+If the transformation is slow to compute and/or the sequence is large, lazy evaluation can dramatically reduce the delay to obtain any particular item.
 Furthermore, on can chain several transformations in a pipeline.
 This is particularly convenient when intermediate transformations are memory heavy because SeqTools only stores intermediate results for one element at a time: